bot-app/trading/docs/producer-consumer.md

     def populate_indicators(self, dataframe: DataFrame, metadata: dict) -> DataFrame:
         """
-        Use the websocket api to get pre-populated indicators from another freqtrade instance.
+        Use the websocket api to get pre-populated indicators from another trading instance.
         Use `self.dp.get_producer_df(pair)` to get the dataframe
         """
         pair = metadata['pair']